Zion, Illinois: Illinois Beach State Park

 Zion is the closest municipality to South Beach within Illinois Beach State Park.
 The North Beach is in Winthrop Harbor.
 The beach was originally part of Camp Logan, developed in 1892 as a rifle range by the Illinois National Guard.
 In World War I and World War II, it served as a rifle range for the Great Lakes Naval Training Station.
 The range remained in operation until 1973, when it was transferred to the Illinois Department of Conservation.

 In 1950, the Illinois Dunes Preservation Society was established to maintain the natural qualities of the beach.
 With the help of the Illinois Department of Conservation, the area south of Beach Road was established as the state's first natural preserve.
 The sections of the northern beach, between Beach Road and the Wisconsin state border, were acquired by the state between 1971 and 1982.

 The Illinois Beach Resort and Conference Center is located at the south beach.
 The North Point Marina, one of the largest in the Great Lakes region, is at the north beach.
-It is Illinois' newest and largest marina.
+It is Illinois' largest marina.

-On May 9, 2000, the area encompassing Illinois Beach State Park and North Point Marina was officially designated as the Cullerton Complex in honor of William J. Cullerton, Sr., a war hero, avid environmentalist, and long-time friend of conservation.
+On May 9, 2000, the area encompassing Illinois Beach State Park and North Point Marina was officially designated as the Cullerton Complex in honor of William J. Cullerton Sr., a war hero, avid environmentalist, and long-time friend of conservation.

 Demographics

-2020 Census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.